TheErdosInstitute/python-prep/README.md

 Each lecture notebook will have two versions:
 1. An empty version that you can fill in and play around with as desired,
 2. A "Complete" version that was filled in while recording the lecture video.

+#### Lectures Order

+You should complete the lectures in the following order:
+1. Introduction
+2. My First jupyter notebook
+3. Basic Data Types
+4. Strings
+5. More Complicated Data Types
+6. Copies
+7. Conditionals and Loops
+8. Writing Functions
+9. Reading and Writing to File
+10. Importing a Module or Package
+11. Basic numpy
+12. Basic pandas
+13. Basic Plotting
+14. Troubleshooting Errors
+15. Next Steps
+16. Classes and Objects in Python (Optional)

 ### Practice Problems